 - existing environmental policies,

-- greenhouse gas emissions data (Scopes 1, 2, and often 3),
+- GHG emissions data (Scopes 1, 2, and often 3),

-- action plans and reduction targets.
+- action plans and emissions reduction targets.

 2. Cross-Functional Involvement